TBomberman/Covid19Temperature/README.md

 # Covid19Temperature

-This script takes the latest confirmed cases data from John Hopkins and the next 7 days weather high forecast, and plots a scatterplot along with a regression line and the r2 value in order to find the relationship between infection rate and temperature.
+This script takes the latest confirmed cases data from John Hopkins and the next 7 days weather high forecast from meteoguru.com, and plots a scatterplot along with a regression line and the r2 value in order to find the relationship between infection rate and temperature.
 As more data is collected the r2 should increase.